michaelodusami/python-ytmusic-automation/README.md

 -- the ytmusic instance file is used to create a global instance to your youtube music account

 # NOTE: All controller and service files should not interact with the myytmysicapi

+# NOTE: All controller files interact with service files, all service files interact with backkend files